The 8 Core Marketing Ideas for Real Estate in 2023

 The last type of real estate website is a custom website with unique tools.
 These are commonly built on WordPress and can be built from scratch or from a template.
 You will need to add IDX for property search.
 This will require a data feed from your local MLS.

-One Click SEO has used just about every IDX solution over the last 20 years and we recommend IDX Broker.
+One Click SEO, as a nationally recognized, New Orleans web designer, has used just about every IDX solution over the last 20 years and we recommend IDX Broker.
 You will also need to incorporate a CRM.
 Although this sounds like work (and it is) you can get EXACTLY the website you want with any CRM that you choose.

 You will want to make sure that your WordPress hosting and domain are registered in YOUR NAME and not the web developers.
 This insures that you have total control and ownership.